 Pneumonia is an infectious/inflammatory disorder of the lung parenchyma.
 The lungs are filled with thousands of tiny bronchi, which end in smaller sacs known as alveoli which contain tiny blood vessels.
 Oxygen is added to the blood and carbon dioxide removed via the alveoli.
 Pneumonia causes these alveoli to fill with pus and fluids which affect the lung’s ability to exchange gases.

 - Viral – Upper respiratory infections are common in cats, particularly kittens and stressed cats in crowded environments (such as shelters).
 Feline calicivirus and herpesvirus are the most common causes.
 Inflammation in the lungs can lead to secondary bacterial infection.
-FIV and FeLV both lead to a decreased immune system, which can increase the incidence of pneumonia due to infectious agents.
+Feline immunodeficiency virus and feline leukemia virus both lead to a decreased immune system, which can increase the incidence of pneumonia due to infectious agents.

 - Fungal – Mycotic (fungal pneumonia) infections are relatively rare in cats.
-Cryptococcosis, blastomycosis, aspergillosis and histoplasmosis.
+Cryptococcus neoformans, Blastomyces dermatitidis, Aspergillus fumigatus or Aspergillus terreus and Histoplasma capsulatum.
 Once again, a cat with FIV or FeLV may be at higher risk due to their weakened immune system which allows for infection to take hold.

 - Parasitic – This form of pneumonia is rare in cats and almost always occurs in either young kittens or immunocompromised cats.
-Parasites which can cause pneumonia include lungworm, toxoplasmosis, liver flukes, roundworms.
+Parasites that can cause pneumonia include lungworm, toxoplasmosis, liver flukes, roundworms.